omar251/tts/README.md

 ### `Translator` class

 Handles text translation using Google Translate.
+Translation is only performed if a target language is specified via the `--language` flag.

 ### `TTSGenerator` class